How should investors view Rackspace Technology Inc. (RXT)?

-Rackspace Technology Inc. (NASDAQ:RXT) marked $4.46 per share on Monday, down from a previous closing price of $4.98.
-While Rackspace Technology Inc. has underperformed by -10.44%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, RXT fell by -68.12%, with highs and lows ranging from $18.50 to $4.19, whereas the simple moving average fell by -52.34% in the last 200 days.
+As of Friday, Rackspace Technology Inc.’s (NASDAQ:RXT) stock closed at $4.08, down from $4.36 the previous day.
+While Rackspace Technology Inc. has underperformed by -6.42%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, RXT fell by -71.31%, with highs and lows ranging from $18.50 to $4.19, whereas the simple moving average fell by -55.55% in the last 200 days.

 Sponsored